freechipsproject/www.chisel-lang.org/docs/src/main/tut/chisel3/modules.md

 reset in entire design.

-The clock is just wired as it, but if needed, `RawModule` can be used in conjuction with BlackBox to connect a differential clock input for example.
+The clock is just wired as it, but if needed, `RawModule` can be used in conjunction with `BlackBox` to connect a differential clock input for example.